climatepolicyradar/knowledge-graph/docs/users/what-is-the-concepts-store.md

 ![](./images/view-history-tab.png)

 This should allow us to see who made changes, when they were made, and what the changes were.
 If we decide that a change was made in error, we can revert to an earlier version of the concept with a single click.
-Ideally, new edits or reversions should be discussed with the team on the concept's corresponding [discussion page](./discussion-pages.md) before they're made, and the reasons for the change should be tracked in the edit summary.
+Ideally, new edits or reversions should be discussed with the team on the concept's corresponding [talk page](./talk-pages.md) before they're made, and the reasons for the change should be tracked in the edit summary.

 Take a look at [auditing a concept's history](./auditing-a-concepts-history.md) for more information on how to use the 'View history' tab.